 The Wide Area Augmentation System (WAAS) has been implemented by the US Federal Aviation Authority to support the use of GPS for general and commercial aviation over the Continental United States.
 It was recently extended to cover parts of Mexico and Canada.
 At present the WAAS architecture includes 38 reference stations, 3 master stations, 4 up-link stations, 2 geostationary satellite links and 2 operational control centres.
 WAAS provides both differential correction services and an additional GPS-type ranging signal from each satellite.

-The present European GNSS infrastructure is EGNOS, an augmentation to GPS L1 designed for safety-of-life applications (i.e. civil aviation).
-EGNOS is currently in its initial operational phase with discussions on-going to secure the long-term operation of the system.
-The system currently provides an SBAS service in the L1 band through two GEO transponders on INMARSAT satellites.
+EGNOS is the European SBAS and currently provides an SBAS service in the L1 band through two GEO transponders on INMARSAT satellites, comprising an Open Service operational since October 2009, and a Safety of Life service declared operational in March 2011.
 A third GEO transponder on ARTEMIS is used to support system upgrades.
+An EGNOS system upgrade is currently in the definition phase, targeting certified operations by 2019, and aiming at improved performances of the legacy L1 band services (including for the provision of additional services), dual-frequency GPS and Galileo augmentations, and extended geographical coverage.

 In Japan, the Multi-Satellite Augmentation System (MSAS) is an SBAS similar to EGNOS and WAAS.
 MSAS is already in its initial operational capability phase with 2 GEO-links using the L1 band via dedicated satellites shared with communications and meteorological missions.

 India is developing a GPS-Aided Geo Augmented Navigation system (GAGAN), which is an SBAS similar to WAAS and EGNOS.
 GAGAN includes 8 reference stations, 1 mission control centre, 1 uplink station and 1 GEO link through the L1/L5 transponder on the INMARSAT 4-F1 satellite.
-The full operational capability has been announced for 2010 by when the system would have been extended with an additional master control centre, an additional up-link station, 2 additional GEO links (L1/L5) plus one in-orbit spare and more reference stations.
+The full operational capability is expected for 2013 by when the system would have been extended with an additional master control centre, an additional up-link station, 2 additional GEO links (L1/L5) plus one in-orbit spare and more reference stations.

-Russia is also considering an augmentation to GLONASS called SDCM (System for Differential Corrections and Monitoring), which appears to be in a preliminary phase.
-The concept originally diverged substantially from SBAS standards but there is now interest in converging towards a more interoperable system.
+Russia is implementing an augmentation to GLONASS called SDCM (System for Differential Corrections and Monitoring) and the first geo-stationary satellite has been deployed.
 All SBAS require a widespread network of ground reference stations, linked to the satellite uplink facility, in order to function correctly.

 The Future of GNSS